 3. Make checkout mobile friendly

-4. Ask relevant questions
+4. Ask only relevant questions

-They described this as, “A fully functional cart that is contained within a page of its own and a “mini” shopping cart, usually located in the sidebar, or above the page fold.
+“A fully functional cart that is contained within a page of its own and a “mini” shopping cart, usually located in the sidebar, or above the page fold.
 The best practice is to include both.”

 The standard practices are:

-- Clear and distinct details about the specified product
+- Clear details about specified products

-- The description should be precise and to the point.
+- The description should be concise

-6. Avoid too many fields
+6. Avoid using too many fields

 - Personal Information: Name, address, email, and contact number